DETAILED ACTION

 This application currently names joint inventors.
 In considering patentability of the claims the examiner presumes that the subject matter of the various claims was commonly owned as of the effective filing date of the claimed invention(s) absent any evidence to the contrary.
 Applicant is advised of the obligation under 37 CFR 1.56 to point out the inventor and effective filing dates of each claim that was not commonly owned as of the effective filing date of the later invention in order for the examiner to consider the applicability of 35 U.S.C.
 102(b)(2)(C) for any potential 35 U.S.C.
 102(a)(2) prior art against the later invention.

-Claim(s) 1-3, 7-9, 11, 12, 17, 18, 20, 25, and 30 are rejected under 35 U.S.C.
+Claim(s) 1, 3, 7-9, 11, 12, 17, 18, 20, 25, 30, 37, and 38 are rejected under 35 U.S.C.
 103 as being unpatentable over CHEN (US 20040123963 A1).

 For claim 1, CHEN teaches a method and product that include a non-woven textile [ABSTRACT].
 CHEN teaches the use of multiple fibers [0023 AND 0060] in a slurry that is applied onto a substrate (wire or felt) [0073].
 CHEN teaches one of the fibers used is a bacterial fiber [0060].
 This teaches the limitation of “A method for producing a non-woven textile (100), wherein said method comprises the following steps: i) applying a layer of a dispersion comprising dispersion medium and biobased first fibers (110) on a support, wherein the biobased first fibers (110) are fibers derived from a micro-organism cultured in a liquid culture medium”.
 CHEN teaches the addition of plasticizer to solution [0133].
 This teaches the limitation of “and wherein, prior to said applying, a plasticizer has been added to the dispersion”.
 CHEN teaches second synthetic fibers are dispersed onto the layer as binder or on top of the layer [0079].
 This teaches the limitation of “ii) depositing reinforcing second fibers (120) on the layer of the dispersion, wherein the reinforcing second fibers (120) are separate fibers which are not part of a fabric”.
 CHEN teaches the average fiber length of the synthetic fibers can be 15mm or greater [0141].
 CHEN also teaches the web fibers can have an average fiber length of less than 5mm [0142].
 The examiner notes this range includes configurations where the original bacterial cellulose fiber has an average fiber length of 1.5mm and the synthetic fiber has an average fiber length of 15 mm.
 This teaches the limitation of “and wherein the second fibers have an average length that is at least 10× larger than the average length of the first fibers”.
 CHEN also teaches the furnish is dewatered to make a web [0073].
 This teaches the limitation of “and iii) eliminating the dispersion medium to form the non-woven textile (100) comprising a web of biobased first fibers (110)”.

-For claim 2, CHEN teaches the method according to claim 1, as above.
-CHEN teaches the base sheet is wet laid and formation method may vary depending on the application of the final sheet [0073].
-CHEN teaches the fiber contained in the viscous material can be applied by spray [0110].
+Regarding the application method, CHEN teaches the base sheet is wet laid and formation method may vary depending on the application of the final sheet [0073].
 CHEN teaches the fiber furnish can also be air formed (sprayed with air medium) [0076].
 This teaches the limitation of “wherein the layer of the dispersion in step i) is applied by spraying”.

-For claim 3, CHEN teaches the method according to claim1, as above.
+For claim 3, CHEN teaches the method according to claim 1, as above.
 CHEN teaches the web is removed from the forming surface [0074].
 This teaches the limitation of “further comprising removing the non-woven textile from the support”.

 For claim 7, CHEN teaches the method according to claim 1, as above.
 CHEN teaches that bacteria cellulose [0060] is mixed into water (medium) [0073] and dried [0073].
 CHEN teaches additional layers can be applied on top of the formed sheet through a stratified headbox [0079].
 This teaches the limitation of “wherein step i) is preceded by a step comprising - supplying a dispersion of biobased first fibers (110), said first fibers (110) being dispersed in a dispersion medium, and - eliminating at least part of said dispersion medium so as to form a web on the support which step is performed at least once, and step i) comprises applying the layer of dispersion onto the web”.